Yelodress/PowerShell-Audit-Tool/README.md

   - Removed some useless function calls
   - Various optimization
   - Removed useless calls for the Message Box
-  - $specificSoftware is now called one time
+  - $specificSoftware is now called once
   - Improved the way $applist locate installed programs by adding a third path
   - Removed the Office version checking (you have a perfectly working $specificSoftware for this)
   - Reworked the way out files are named